mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/create-secrets/index.md

   dcos security secrets create -f myapp.keystore developer/keystore
   ```

    **Important:** The maximum file size for a `BASE64` encoded file is approximately one MiB, subtracting approximately one KB for the secret store metadata.
+This gives a room for storing a file of approximately max size of 768 KiB.

-   **Important:** In previous versions of the `dcos-enterprise-cli` (bellow version `1.4.2`) the `-f` or `--file` flag was used to upload UTF-8 encoded text files as a text secrets.
-This has changed and using `-f` flag now treats the file as a general file stored on the filesystem and it is sent to the DC/OS Secrets service as a binary secret.
+   **Important:** In previous versions of the `dcos-enterprise-cli` (below version `1.4.2`) the `-f` or `--file` flag was used to upload UTF-8 encoded text files as a text secrets.
+This has changed and using `-f` flag now does not treats the file as a UTF-8 encoded text file and it is stored in the DC/OS Secrets service as a binary secret.

 # Creating secrets from a text file via the DC/OS Enterprise CLI